 ---|

-If you are looking to delete a local user account using Intune, you can refer to the post: How To Delete A Local User Account Using Intune. |
+If you want to delete a local user account using Intune, refer to the post: How To Delete A Local User Account Using Intune. |

-- Go to Devices > Configuration profiles > + Create profile
+- Sign in to the Intune admin center > Devices > Configuration > Create > New Policy.

-- Select Platform as Windows 10 and later
+- Select Platform as Windows 10 and later.

 - Profile type as Templates.

-- Template Name: Custom
+- Template Name: Custom.

 - Name: Create Local User Account